shichao-an/notes/docs/dda/ch3.md

 Some of the issues that are important in a real implementation are:

 * **File format**.
 CSV is not the best format for a log.
-It’s faster and simpler to use a binary format that first encodes the length of a string in bytes, followed by the raw string (without need for escaping).
+It's faster and simpler to use a binary format that first encodes the length of a string in bytes, followed by the raw string (without need for escaping).
 * **Deleting records**.
 If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a [*tombstone*](https://en.wikipedia.org/wiki/Tombstone_(data_store))).
 When log segments are merged, the tombstone tells the merging process to discard any previous values for the deleted key.
 * **Crash recovery**.
 If the database is restarted, the in-memory hash maps are lost.
 In principle, you can restore each segment's hash map by reading the entire segment file from beginning to end and noting the offset of the most recent value for every key as you go along.
 However, that might take a long time if the segment files are large, which would make server restarts painful.
 Bitcask speeds up recovery by storing a snapshot of each segment's hash map on disk, which can be loaded into memory more quickly.
 * **Partially written records**.
 The database may crash at any time, including halfway through appending a record to the log.
 Bitcask files include checksums, allowing such corrupted parts of the log to be detected and ignored.